 In order to understand this, it is important to know that in order for cholesterol to be used up by our body, it interacts with receptors on various tissues and organs and gets taken up from circulation2.

 There are a few reasons why cholesterol levels may be elevated in the blood:

-g) Inflammatory diseases such as rheumatoid arthritis, psoriasis, and lupus.
+- Inflammatory disease such as rheumatoid arthritis, psoriasis and lupus.